onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

 ### Basic setup

-The mechanism can be enabled in the space configuration tab.
+The mechanism can be enabled in the space configuration tab in Oneprovider's Onepanel.

 > *NOTE:*
 >The [file-popularity](../administering_onedata/file_popularity.md) mechanism
 must be enabled to turn *auto-cleaning* on.
 > Disabling [file-popularity](../administering_onedata/file_popularity.md), disables *auto-cleaning*.

-The user interface allows administrator to specify **low** and **high** thresholds, corresponding to the amount of data stored on the local storage supporting given space:
+The user interface allows the administrator to specify **low** and **high** thresholds, corresponding to the amount of data stored on the local storage supporting given space:
 * **high threshold** - when exceeded, an auto-cleaning run will be triggered to evict redundant replicas.
 * **low threshold** - when reached, the current auto-cleaning run will be stopped.